Jethet/project-money-shuffle/README.md

 ## Minimal Viable Product (MVP)

+1. Home page with overview of standard budget categories
-1. Home page with option to generate daily and weekly overviews per category of expenses.
+2. Home page navbar with option to create a new category
-2. Option on home page to set alerts to be activated when a specific percentage of the budget has been spent.
-3. Individual pages for each expenditure category with functionality to create, edit and delete budgets, and manage expenses (create, edit and delete expenses).
+3. A View/Edit button for each expenditure category
+4. Functionality to create, edit and delete a budget category
+5. Functionality to manage expenses (add, edit and delete expenses)
-4. Page with credits for pictures and font used for the app
+6. Page with credits for pictures and font used for the app

 <br>